 'Incomplete' Client Records

 In order to create a 'complete' Client record, there are certain fields that are required.
-A warning will appear at the top of any Client record to notify Staff of any missing information:
+A warning will appear at the top of any Client record which is missing this information, notifying Staff of the missing details:

 Selecting the Client Warnings bar at the top of the page provides more information about what is missing: